MCV-2019-M1-Project/Team4/README.md

 * kl_divergence

 The k parameter is used to indicate the number of top results that need to be saved.

 Finally, the backgroundRemoval parameter indicates if background has to be removed from the query set images.
-0 for no backgroud removal, 1 for the first method and 2 for the second method.
+True for background removal and False for no background removal.